duncanmcclean/simple-commerce/docs/tags/cart.md

 {{ /sc:cart:updateItem }}
 ```

-## Remove Cart Item
+## Remove Line Item

 This tag allows you to remove an item from the cart.
-It's a [form tag](/tags#form-tags) and the only required parameter is on the tag itself: the `item` parameter should be the ID or the specific cart item you wish to remove from the cart.
+It's a [form tag](/tags#form-tags) and the only required parameter is on the tag itself: the `item` parameter should be the ID or the specific line item you wish to remove from the cart.

 ```antlers
 {{ sc:cart:removeItem :item="id" }}